-1032.8 Notice of Intent-Distribution by Director
+1032.8 Notice of Intent-Distribution by Director 1032.8 Notice of Intent-Distribution by Director

 The Director shall distribute copies of each Notice of Intent within two working days of receipt to:

 - (a) The office of the County Clerk of the county in which operations are proposed for posting at the customary place for posting environmental affairs. - (b) The local Ranger Unit headquarters for posting. - (c) At such other locations as the Director may deem desirable and feasible to provide adequate public notice.